 This tutorial first discusses creation of Similarity Statistic Values for the set of values, and then proposes a unified framework for extending existing functionality under the Filter, Statistical and Color tab.

-The procedures discussed in this tutorial demonstrate how the creation of the similarity values helps in detecting new complex statistical properties of the image.
+It demonstrates how the creation of the similarity values helps in detecting new complex statistical properties of the image.

-To demonstrate the use of the Similarity Statistic Values XT extension we will start with the demo image PlantCell.ims
+To demonstrate the use of the Similarity Statistic Values XTension we will start with the demo image PlantCell.ims